 "When Whitney found out, she hit the roof, and the two of them had a terrible fight," says my source.

-Tonight, the couple is supposed to appear together singing the song "My Love" on the VH-1 show.
-The producer of the show, Rick Krim, jumped on the phone from rehearsal where Whitney was busy putting the finishing touches on the finale with Stevie Wonder.
+When I called Rick Krim the producer of the show, on Thursday, he jumped on the phone from rehearsal where Whitney was busy putting the finishing touches on the finale with Stevie Wonder.

 "There's been a great vibe here.
 Whitney's been on time for everything and she sounds great.
 We're really looking forward to tonight's show."